digital-sustainability/greencup/README.md

 # rail-coffee-mobile

 *rail-coffee-mobile* is a [NativeScript](https://docs.nativescript.org/) mobile app created within a proof of concept by the [Research Center for Digital Sustainability](https://www.digitale-nachhaltigkeit.unibe.ch/) of the University of Bern.
-The POC app has the purpose to scan and manage QR-codes on reusable cups for the Swiss Federal Railway company [SBB](https://www.sbb.ch/de/).
+The POC app has the purpose to scan and manage QR-codes on reusable beverage cups for the Swiss Federal Railway company [SBB](https://www.sbb.ch/de/).

 ## NativeScript Code-Sharing

-The app is a NativeScript shared project build with the [Angular](https://angular.io/) SPA Framework to serve both mobile and web app with the same application logic.
+The app is a NativeScript shared-code project build with the [Angular](https://angular.io/) SPA Framework to serve both mobile and web apps with the same application logic.

 All files not explicitly marked with either: